Submit All the Following to the Office of Admissions

 - Official high school transcript or GED scores

-The applicant must request that official transcripts be mailed directly to the Office of Admissions.
+The applicant must request that official transcripts be mailed directly to the Office of the Registrar.
 If the transcript is in a language other than English, an official English translation is also required.

 - Foreign educational credentials evaluation